petersieg/ESP32TinyVectrex/README.md

 <hr>

-Original code owners - see above and license.
-My pictures and changes are CC-BY-SA-NC.
+Original code owners - see chapter above and see LICENSE file.
+My pictures and changes are CC-BY-NC-SA.

 Here are pictures of MyEsp32Vectrex: